Our grads get great jobs!

 Travel 72 - Introduction to Travel (offered every semester)

 If you are new to Travel and want to learn about the travel industry or find out if this is a good career for you, this is an excellent course.
 All beginning travel students should include Travel 72 in their first semester curriculum.
-The textbook we will be using is Travel Career Development, 8th edition.
-Please email Debbie Wilson at email@example.com for information on ordering the textbook when you have enrolled for this class.
+The textbook we will be using is Travel Career Development, 10th edition.
+This text may be ordered from The Travel Institute using a special online order form: http://www.thetravelinstitute.com/losmedanos.
+Please email Debbie Wilson at email@example.com with any questions when you have enrolled for this class.
 3 units

-76 - Travel Sales and Marketing (offered once a year, usually in the fall)
+76 - Travel Sales and Marketing (may be offered more than once a year, depending on demand)

 Learn effective techniques of customer-oriented sales to succeed in a competitive industry.
 Develop sales skills so that every client is a satisfied and repeat client.
 Learn how to promote yourself and the travel product.
 A "must take" course for success in selling travel.
 May be taken concurrently with, or following, Travel 72.
-The required text is Travel Sales and Customer Service, 2nd edition.
-Please email Chris McGill at firstname.lastname@example.org for information on ordering the textbook when you have enrolled for this class.
+The required text is Travel Career Development, 10th edition (the same text that is used for TRAVL 72).
+This text may be ordered directly from The Travel Institute using their special online form: http://www.thetravelinstitute.com/losmedanos.
+Please email Chris McGill at firstname.lastname@example.org with any questions when you have enrolled for this class.
 3 units

 Travel 82 - All About Cruising (offered once a year, usually in the fall)